 14.2.
 Rule sets¶

-At high rates, consideration should be taken in the rules that you are loading.
+At high rates, consideration should be given to the rules that you are loading.
 Unneeded and unused rules waste CPU.

 If you are writing rules, make sure you use simple rule keywords first (

 program, etc) before moving to more complex rule options like

 keywords can be used to “short circuit” a rule before it has to do more complex operations.

 Snort attempts to arrange the rule set in memory to be more efficient.
 For example,